Optimal Control of Differentially Flat Systems is Surprisingly Easy: Introduction

-The remainder of the manuscript is organized as follows.
+The remainder of the article is organized as follows.
 In Section \ref{sec:pf}, we provide the modeling framework and enumerate our assumptions before presenting our main theoretical results in Section \ref{sec:main}.
-Then, in Section \ref{sec:sim}, we provide an illustrative example of controlling a double-integrator agent to avoid an obstacle and compare the performance of our approach to existing off-the-shelf optimal control libraries.
+In Section \ref{sec:case-study}, we provide an illustrative example of controlling a nonlinear planar manipulator, and relate our differential flatness transformations to the forward and inverse kinematics.
 Finally, we draw concluding remarks and present directions of future work in Section \ref{sec:conclusion}.